Guide To Gaudí's Barcelona: On The Modernist Trail

 Updated: May 20

 If you like to travel with a theme, you've come to the right place.
-This is the ultimate guide to Antoni Gaudí's UNESCO architecture in Barcelona Spain.
-His architectural masterpieces are among Barcelona's best sites.
+This is the ultimate guide to Antoni Gaudí's UNESCO-listed architecture in Barcelona Spain.
+His architectural masterpieces are among Barcelona's best must see sites.

 Barcelona is a city of boundless culture.
 To many Catalonians, Barcelona is Gaudí.
 Or at least he's its unofficial saint.
 There's been no artist in history to have such an absolute influence on a city.
 Gaudí designed everything from mansions, to churches, to public parks in inimitable style.

-Seven of Gaudí's creations in Barcelona are designated UNESCO World Heritage Sites, including: Park Güell, Palau Güell, Casa Milà, Casa Vicens, Gaudí’s work on the Nativity facade and crypt of La Sagrada Família, Casa Batlló and the Crypt (church) in Colonia Güell.
+Seven of Gaudí's magnificent creations in Barcelona are designated UNESCO World Heritage Sites, including: Park Güell, Palau Güell, Casa Milà, Casa Vicens, Gaudí’s work on the Nativity facade and crypt of La Sagrada Família, Casa Batlló, and the Crypt in Colonia Güell.

 I've written on several Gaudí sites separately.
 I admit I'm a little obsessed.
 Everything about his work is so unique.
 It captivates me.